Snow White's Enchanted Wish: 2021 version

-Exiting the mine, guests pass under the two vultures and into the Evil Queen's castle.
-There, they see the Queen as she stands before her Magic Mirror with her back to the guests.
-She then turns and faces the guests.
-They see that she has become the Evil Witch.
-The guests then make their way through the laboratory passing by chemicals and experiments made by the Evil Queen.
-Guests now encounter Witch is accompanied by her raven in a dungeon where she is creating a poisoned apple for Snow White with enhanced lighting and projections added.
-Passing by the castle tunnel where the Witch previously appeared on a boat now features a magic mirror projection showing Snow White taking a bite of the poison apple only to have the mirror shatter into pieces right after.
+Exiting the mine, guests again pass the vultures and see the Queen transform into the Witch.
+The skeletons in the dungeon are replaced by chemicals and experiments, as well as the Witch's spell book detailing the poisoned apple recipe.
+Guests again encounter the Witch at her cauldron, albeit with enhanced lighting and projections added.
+The castle tunnel where the Witch previously appeared on a boat now features a magic mirror projection showing Snow White biting into the apple as the mirror shatters.

-Now relocated and altered, guests come across the Dwarfs pursuing the Witch on the cliff, now featuring a projection showing the Witch running from the Dwarfs.
-Turning the corner, entering the forest shows the Prince giving the kiss to Snow White to reawaken her from the poison apple.
-As guests make their way towards the cottage lies the storybook saying "True Love's Kiss Awakened Snow White and the good Dwarfs danced for joy."
-Now featuring the all new ending scene, guests pass by Snow White reunited with all her animal friends with her Prince standing with his horse awaiting her.
+The most significant changes are in the final act, which highlights Snow White's happy ending over the Witch's demise.
+Guests come across a relocated and altered scene of the Dwarfs pursuing the Witch on the cliff, now featuring a projection showing the Witch running from the Dwarfs.
+Turning the corner into an enchanted forest, the Prince kisses Snow White to awaken her from the spell.
+The Dwarfs' cottage is still present but with the storybook placed in front of the door, which reads "True Love's Kiss Awakened Snow White and the good Dwarfs danced for joy."
+The final scene shows Snow White reunited with all her animal friends with the Prince and his horse awaiting her.

 Returning to the loading/unloading area, guests pass the giant book featuring a silhouette of Snow White and her Prince with his horse as they wander away towards a castle.
 The words at the bottom of this picture read, "And they lived happily ever after" and "Snow White's wish had come true!"
 The guests then disembark from the ride vehicles and return to Fantasyland.